Shortcuts in Clinical Trials May Cause More Harm Than Good

 “This makes research less efficient, and that raises questions of justice,” London says.2 Protocols that establish a single approach for testing multiple interventions across different clinical centers is a way of conducting trials quickly.
 “This ensures that the many different stakeholders who rely on that information can make better decisions,” London says.

-Financial Disclosure: Physician Editor Arthur R. Derse, MD, JD, Nurse Planner Susan Solverson, RN, BSN, CMSRN, Editor Jonathan Springston, Editor Jill Drachenberg, Editorial Group Manager Leslie Coplin, Accreditations Director Amy M. Johnson, MSN, RN, CPN, and Author Stacey Kusterbeck report no consultant, stockholder, speakers’ bureau, research, or other financial relationships with companies having ties to this field of study.
+Financial Disclosure: Author Melinda Young, Medical Writer Gary Evans, Editor Jill Drachenberg, Editor Jonathan Springston, Editorial Group Manager Leslie Coplin, Physician Editor Lindsay McNair, MD, MPH, MSB, and Nurse Planner Amy Johnson, MSN, RN, CPN report no consultant, stockholder, speaker’s bureau, research, or other financial relationships with companies having ties to this field of study.